Skip to main content

 Prerequisites

-• In the skill repo, find the public skill and copy HTTPS or SSH from Download skill (or equivalent).
+In the skill warehouse, open the public skill’s detail page and copy the HTTPS or SSH URL from Download skill (or equivalent) for git clone.

 Steps